artur-s/FsWorkshop/Basics.md

          let aCustomer = {Customer.firstName="John",  lastName="Johnson"}
          ```

        - Note that in F#, unlike some other functional languages, two types with exactly the same structural definition are not the same type.
-Two types are only equal if they have the same name.
+Two types are only equal if they have the same (fully qualified) name.

        - `with`
          ```fsharp